2026 Allulose Review: What It Is and How To Use It Right

 No. Allulose won’t impact your carb count.
 Allulose is a great choice for low-carb and keto diets.

-• Does allulose count In net carbs?
-No, allulose's net carbs are zero.
+Does allulose count in net carbs?
+No, allulose has zero net carbs.
 As mentioned before, allulose is a carbohydrate and counts towards the "total carbohydrate", but it offers zero net carbs because it's not available for digestion.
 Net carbs are digestible carbs that break down into glucose and raise blood sugar levels.
 One serving of allulose [which is 1 teaspoon and weighs 4g] contains 4g of non-digestible carbohydrates, which means it offers zero "net carbs."

 If allulose is listed as a carb, will it spike my blood sugar?